 - 1. Members are entitled to appoint a proxy to exercise all or any of their rights to attend and to speak and vote on their behalf at the meeting and at any adjournment of it.
 A member may appoint more than one proxy in relation to the meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that member.
 If a proxy appointment is submitted without indicating how the proxy should vote on any resolution, the proxy will exercise his/her discretion as to whether and, if so, how he/she votes. - 2.
 A proxy need not be a member of the Company.
 A proxy form which may be used to make such appointment and give proxy instructions accompanies this notice.
-If you do not have a proxy form and believe that you should have one, or if you require additional forms, please contact the Company's Registrar, Equiniti Limited, on 0871 384 2203 (international callers: +44 121 415 7047).
-Calls to this number cost 8p per minute plus network extras.
+If you do not have a proxy form and believe that you should have one, or if you require additional forms, please contact the Company's Registrar, Equiniti Limited, on 0371 384 2203 (international callers: +44 121 415 7047).
 Lines open 8.30 a.m. to 5.30 p.m., Monday to Friday.
 Members may also appoint a proxy through the CREST electronic proxy appointment service as described in note 13 below. - 3.
-To be valid any proxy form or other instrument appointing a proxy must be received by post or (during normal business hours only) by hand to Equiniti Limited, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA no later than 2.00 p.m. on 1 September 2015, together with, if appropriate, the power of attorney or other authority (if any) under which it is signed or a duly certified copy of that power or authority. - 4.
+To be valid any proxy form or other instrument appointing a proxy must be received by post or (during normal business hours only) by hand to Equiniti Limited, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA no later than 2.00 p.m. on 11 September 2016, together with, if appropriate, the power of attorney or other authority (if any) under which it is signed or a duly certified copy of that power or authority. - 4.
 The return of a completed proxy form, other such instrument or any CREST Proxy Instruction (as described in note 13(a) below) will not prevent a member attending the meeting and voting in person if he/she wishes to do so. - 5.
 A vote withheld option is provided on the form of proxy to enable you to instruct your proxy not to vote on any particular resolution.
-However, it should be noted that a vote withheld in this way is not a 'vote' in law and will not be counted in the calculation of the proportion of the votes 'For' and 'Against' a resolution.
+However, it should be noted that a vote withheld in this way is not a 'vote' in law and will not be counted in the calculation of the proportion of the votes 'For' and 'Against' a resolution. - 6.
+Any person to whom this notice is sent who is a person nominated under section 146 of the Companies Act 2006 to enjoy information rights (a "Nominated Person") may, under an agreement between him/her and the shareholder by whom he/she was nominated, have a right to be appointed (or to have someone else appointed) as a proxy for the Annual General Meeting.
+If a Nominated Person has no such proxy appointment right or does not wish to